cjhurst/AgentConversionUtility/README.md

 # Articulate Agent Translator

-This is a python utility for translating and importing existing agents defined in Rasa NLU data format (as well as a couple others) to Samtec SPG Articulate conversational agent.
+This is a python utility for translating and importing existing agents defined in Rasa NLU data format (as well as a couple others) to Samtec SPG [Articulate](https://github.com/samtecspg/articulate) conversational agent.

 ## Getting Started

-This utility was developed with Python 3 and utilizes argparse.
+This utility was developed with Python 3 and utilizes Argparse.
 The following yields usage documentation:

 ```
 $ python -m agent_data_converter -h